Grants Bring Teachers' Ideas to Life

 - Laura Lunder, Holy Spirit Elementary: This grant will support the addition of a Science Center in Lunder’s classroom.
 The center will feature hands-on STEM and science activities that will rotate throughout the year.

 - Rochelle Pierson, John Harris Elementary: Pierson’s grant will support Glow Day, a special themed day featuring classroom learning activities that glow in the dark.
-The first Glow Day will review math from last year.
+The first Glow Day will review math.
 Students will rotate through stations that incorporate glow-in-the-dark elements with lessons in multiplication, division, word problems, models, properties of multiplication, factors, multiples and more.
 As the academic year progresses, additional Glow Days will support reviews in ELA and other subjects.

 - Sarah Spronk, Sioux Falls Christian School: This grant will support the introduction of “Executive Functioning,” a focus on working memory, cognitive flexibility and inhibitory control to help students be successful by developing and improving their planning, organizing, task initiation, flexibility, attention, self-regulation, working memory, time management and perseverance skills.